ivange94/openmrs-gci-bot/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE.md]() file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details